 How to apply

 A request for assistance can be submitted to the WFSJ by e-mail at email@example.com.
-Applicants will be provided with a simple form where they can outline the nature of their problem and why they need help.
+Applicants will be provided with a simple text where they can outline the nature of their problem and why they need help.

 The review process